 29. Make soap and spa products

-Speaking of crafts, you can make soap or other spa products as a hobby.
+Speaking of crafts, soap making, or making other spa products is a great hobby.
 Bath bombs, scrubs, and more are just some of the items you can create.

 30. Take classes

 The chances are, if you're interested in learning anything, there's a class for it somewhere.
-From web design to pilates, there are a million options.
+From web design to pilates to learning a new language, there are a million options.
 Try narrowing it down to five topics you're interested in, and see what type of classes you can find.

 31. Social media